henkmeulekamp/HjmPagerDutyApi/readme.md

 - PCL version
 - publish to nuget
 - implement full api, not only creating and resolving incidents
-- get exisint incidents and add new problems as logs to those instead of opening new incidents
+- get exising open incidents and add new problems of the same type as logs to those instead of opening new incidents
 - async http calls